Pata Zoo offers reward to catch graffiti vandals

 writer: Post Reporters

-Pata Zoo has offered a 100,000-baht reward for information leading to the arrest of vandals who spray-painted “Free Bua Noi” across the storefront above the main entrance of the Pata Department Store in Bangkok.
+Pata Zoo has offered a 100,000 baht reward for information leading to the arrest of a group of five who wrote "Free Bua Noi" across the storefront above the main entrance of the Pata Department Store.

 The incident occurred last Monday, and the zoo on Friday declared it was the last straw.
-The graffiti attack follows what it called unfair criticism of its care of the 33-year-old gorilla Bua Noi by activist groups going back two decades.
+The graffiti attack follows what it called unfair criticism of its care of Bua Noi by activist groups going back two decades.

-The store will now take legal action against those who wrongly attack its treatment of the animal, the zoo said.
+The store will now take legal action against those who wrongly attack its treatment of the gorilla, the zoo said.

-It said that over the years, many domestic and international activists had defamed the zoo, which occupies the sixth and seventh floors of the department store building.
-Some had published photos of Bua Noi in her cage on the seventh floor, which the zoo said misrepresented its treatment of the animal and her state of mind.
+It said many domestic and international activists had defamed the zoo.
+Some had published photos of Bua Noi in her cage on the 6th and 7th floor which the zoo said misrepresented its treatment of the great ape and also her state of mind at her department store home.

+Lone gorilla: The 34-year-old Bua Noi has lived in Pata Zoo since she was three.

 Some wildlife conservationists had misinformed school children that Bua Noi was tormented and asked them to support the "Free Bua Noi" movement, the zoo claimed.